Meet Bacillus mojavensis – A Natural Ally in Your Soil

 Powerful VOCs for Soil and Plant Health

 One of the standout qualities of Bacillus mojavensis is its ability to produce volatile organic compounds (VOCs).
-These are tiny, airborne molecules that can boost plant health, improve soil function, and fight off harmful microbes, all without direct contact.
+These are tiny, airborne molecules that can boost plant health, and improve soil function, all without direct contact.

 What Are VOCs and Why Do They Matter?